bungle/lua-resty-random/README.md

 ## About The Internals

-For random bytes `lua-resty-random` uses OpenSSL `RAND_pseudo_bytes` that is included in OpenResty (or Nginx) when compiled with OpenSSL.
+For random bytes `lua-resty-random` uses OpenSSL `RAND_bytes` that is included in OpenResty (or Nginx) when compiled with OpenSSL.
 For random numbers the library uses Lua's `math.random`, and `math.randomseed`.
 You should note that on LuaJIT environment, LuaJIT uses a Tausworthe PRNG with period 2^223 to implement `math.random` and `math.randomseed`.
 Hexadecimal dumps are implemented using `ngx_hex_dump`.

 ## Lua API
 #### string random.bytes(len, format)

-Returns `len` number of random bytes using OpenSSL `RAND_pseudo_bytes`.
+Returns `len` number of random bytes using OpenSSL `RAND_bytes`.
 You may optionally pass `"hex"` as format argument if you want random bytes hexadecimal encoded.

 ##### Example